 Widening participation supports adult learners who want to go to university.
-If you’re an adult with few or no qualifications, you could get into higher education through the Scottish Widening Access Programme (SWAP).
+If you’re an adult with few or no qualifications, you could get into higher education through the Scottish Wider Access Programme (SWAP).

 Many universities also provide access programmes to help you get the degree entry qualifications you need.

 To become a health economist, you’re likely to need a degree in:

 For most health economist jobs in the NHS, you’ll also need a postgraduate qualification in Health Economics or a Health Technology Assessment (HTA).
 For some roles, a PhD in Health Economics may be required.

 For related further and higher education courses, search on My World of Work.
 You should check specific entry requirements before applying.